Kaden5480/poy-in-game-logs/README.md

 ```

 ## Visual Studio build
-To build with Visual Studio, open InGameLogs.sln and build by pressing ctrl + shift + b,
+To build with Visual Studio, open `InGameLogs.sln` and build by pressing ctrl + shift + b,
 or by selecting Build -> Build Solution.

 ## Build configuration
 The following can be configured:
-- The path Peaks of Yore is installed at
+- The path Peaks of Yore is installed at.
-- Whether the mod should automatically install on build
+- Whether the mod should automatically install on build.

 Note that both of these properties are optional.

-The configuration file must be in the root of this repository and must be called "Config.props".
+The configuration file must be in the root of this repository and must be called `Config.props`.
 ```xml
 <Project>
   <PropertyGroup>